 The first question in the poll asked about how structured and complete the knowledge retention process is within Shared Services operations, with 46% responding that they have a good knowledge retention process and confidence that knowledge is not lost from their organization.
-For many, this is an issue that needs attention, with 50% reporting that they have some basic processes in place, but that it should be improved.
+For many, this is an issue that needs attention, with 50% reporting that they have some basic processes in place, but that they should be improved.
 Here are the details:

-When asked about the mechanics of knowledge retention practices, 53% report that they have desk procedures and process maps in place, and that they are kept up to date using a formal tool such as ServiceNow or SharePoint.
+When asked about the mechanics of knowledge retention practices, 53% report that they have desk procedures and process maps in place and that they are kept up to date using a formal tool such as ServiceNow or SharePoint.
 An additional 35% report that they have desk procedures process maps, but they are not governed through any tool.
 The remaining 12% have less structure in place.

 Here are many of the additional comments from members:

 - We have strong governance around documentation.
 There are two levels.
 We maintain Visio process flows, with associated SOPs outlining each process and these are supported by job aids, aka work instructions.
 The global process owners own this.
-As the global process owners are independent of operations there is an expectation that the latter group would also hold more softer knowledge gathered in business knowledge transfer sessions on their own internal sites.
+As the global process owners are independent of operations there is an expectation that the latter group would also hold softer knowledge gathered in business knowledge transfer sessions on their own internal sites.
 The GPO doesn’t govern this.

 - We have good documentation in some areas and less so in others.
 We are working to standardize.

 - We have robust desktop procedures that are standardized and updated regularly when changes occur, and they are also reviewed/signed off annually.
 We also maintain process and control documentation with flow charts.
-We maintain a strong partnership between our retained shared services groups and our BPO provide.
+We maintain a strong partnership between our retained shared services groups and our BPO providers.

-- We keep all process flows and work instructions on SharePoint and continually update instructions based on system and process updates, and review twice per year.
+- We keep all process flows and work instructions on SharePoint and continually update instructions based on system and process updates, and review them twice per year.

 - We have desktop procedures documented and updated on a regular basis at both our outsource provider, as well as our internal Governance function.
 The documentation at the task level is strong.
 More of a challenge, as with any function, is to document the more nuanced troubleshooting skills necessary to efficiently run the organization.

-- We have specific efforts focused on “Knowledge Management”.
+- We have specific efforts focused on “Knowledge Management“.
 The program tracks that documentation exists, in a consistent way, for our processes and is updated at least annually.
 These documents also include job aids and process flows.
-The global process owners own the documentation (though it can be completed by operations with a sign off from the GPO).
+The global process owners own the documentation (though it can be completed by operations with a sign-off from the GPO).
 There are training sessions/handovers as employees change assignments.
 Though the program is solid, there is always room for improvement!

 - We currently use the ServiceNow knowledge base where we have process flows, as well as step-by-step instructions on processes.
 We have also started to load video format training for end users, as well as for internal instruction.